 - The WG 3 report: Mitigation of Climate Change, 7-13 Apr 2014, Berlin, Germany

-The fourth, concluding piece, the Synthesis Report (SYR), will bring the story together, with highlights from each Working Group Report.
-It will be approved at a joint meeting of scientists and government officials on 27th to 31st October 2014 in Copenhagen, Denmark.
-The final version of SYR AR5 will be published on 2nd November.
+The fourth, concluding piece, the Synthesis Report (SYR), brings the story together, with highlights from each Working Group Report.
+It was approved at a joint meeting of scientists and government officials in Copenhagen, Denmark.
+The final version of SYR AR5 was published on 2nd November.

 For a quick overview of the AR5 Working Group 1-3 findings, see the slide show below.